peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 The specific scheme that is used can be a de-facto standard within a sector or country, or it can be bilaterally agreed between the sender and the recipient.

+In the Netherlands, the Peppol Authority Specific Requirements (PASR) require that for a Dutch organization, at least the OIN, KvK number, or VAT is published.
+Identifiers from other schemes may be published as well, as long as at least an OIN, KvK, or VAT-number is published.

-However, to improve automation and automatic discovery, the amount of data that needs to be bilaterally communicated should be kept as small as possible.
+But even aside from this requirement, in order to improve automation and automatic discovery, the amount of data that needs to be bilaterally communicated should be kept as small as possible.

 Therefore, it’s important that the sending organization knows which identifier scheme(s) to look for on the Peppol network; suppose that a